Theta series for quantum loop algebras and Yangians: Introduction

 In some particular cases, mostly for $\Glie$ of type A, the asymptotic representations were shown \cite{FZ,Z3} to play the same role as the positive prefundamental representations did in \cite{FH}.
 We expect this to be true in general.
 One important step is to establish polynomiality results for the universal R-matrix evaluated at an asymptotic representation and a finite-dimensional representation.

 To present the main results of the paper, we need the notion of deformed module $M_z$ associated to a module $M$ over a shifted Yangian or over a shifted quantum affine algebra, with $z$ the formal spectral parameter coming from the $\BC$-action on the shifted Yangian or the $\BC^{\times}$-action on the shifted quantum affine algebra.
-Its underlying space is polynomial, $M[z]$ in the first case and $M[z,z^{-1}]$ in the second case.
+Its underlying space is polynomial, $M[z]$ in the current case and $M[z,z^{-1}]$ in the loop case.

 {\bf Trivial modules.} Call a module over a shifted Yangian or a shifted quantum affine algebra {\it trivial} if the Drinfeld generators $x^{\pm}$ act as zero.
 The key examples include one-dimensional modules and their deformed modules.
 As our first observation: \begin{itemize} \item[(i)] Theorem \ref{thm: trivial associativity Yangian}.
 Let $M, K$ and $N$ be modules over three shifted Yangians.
 If either $M$ or $N$ is trivial, then the identity map is a module isomorphism from $(M \otimes K)\otimes N$ to $M \otimes (K\otimes N)$. \end{itemize} While the shifted coproduct is unavailable for shifted quantum affine algebras, there is the Drinfeld formal coproduct \cite{FT}.
 Given a module $M$ over $\CU_{\mu}(\Gaff)$ and another module $N$ over $\CU_{\nu}(\Gaff)$, assuming one of them is trivial, via the formal coproduct we can equip $M \otimes N$ with a module structure over $\CU_{\mu+\nu}(\Gaff)$.